Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

 \subsubsection{Waveform reconstructions}

-Figures~\ref{fig:rec_HShen} and \ref{fig:rec_SLy4} show the non-whitened, time-domain signal (top panels) and the amplitude spectral density (ASD, bottom panels) of the injected (red) and reconstructed (blue) GW signals (with the detector ASD), at a fixed distance of 20 Mpc.
-Fig.~\ref{fig:rec_HShen} corresponds to the {\tt HShen} EoS and Fig.~\ref{fig:rec_SLy4} to the {\tt SLy4} EoS, respectively.
+Figures~\ref{fig:rec_HShen} and \ref{fig:rec_SLy4} show the nonwhitened, time-domain signal (top panels) and the amplitude spectral density (ASD, bottom panels) of the injected (red) and reconstructed (blue) GW signals (with the detector ASD), at a fixed distance of 20 Mpc.
+Figure~\ref{fig:rec_HShen} corresponds to the {\tt HShen} EOS and Fig.~\ref{fig:rec_SLy4} to the {\tt SLy4} EOS, respectively.
 Panels (a) and (b) in both figures differ by the time window used to compute the ASD, highlighted in yellow in the time-domain waveform plots.
 We adapt the time windows to each particular model and phase of the waveform.
-The time windows employed for each EoS and phase of the simulation (characterized by a dominant oscillation mode) are summarized in Table~\ref{table:time_windows}.
+The time windows employed for each EOS and phase of the simulation (characterized by a dominant oscillation mode) are summarized in Table~\ref{table:time_windows}.
 The blue-shaded regions in the ASD plots in both figures show the 50\% and 90\% credible intervals (CIs) of the distribution of the recovered waveforms.
 These intervals are given by values of the percentiles 25th/75th and 5th/95th, respectively.

-The windows used in panel (a) of figures \ref{fig:rec_HShen} and \ref{fig:rec_SLy4} corresponds to the time interval $t \in [-10,4] $ ms and $t \in [-10,6] $ ms, respectively, being $t=0$ the time of merger.
+The windows used in panel (a) of Figs.~\ref{fig:rec_HShen} and \ref{fig:rec_SLy4} corresponds to the time interval $t \in [-10,6] $ ms and $t \in [-10,4] $ ms, respectively, $t=0$ being the time of merger.
 During this phase, the $f_{2,i}$ modes are excited, and they exhibit the frequency peaks shown in the bottom rows.
-The left column of the panels in both figures show the reconstructions of the hybrid version of the EoS, whereas the right column depicts the tabulated version.
-For the case of {\tt HShen}, in panel (a) of Fig.~\ref{fig:rec_HShen}, the $f_{2,i}$ peaks are located around 2200 Hz.
-The ASD of the hybrid and tabulated version of the EoS are similar but the tabulated one produces $f_{2,i}$ modes with a slightly lower frequency.
-Regarding {\tt SLy4}, in panel (a) of Fig.~\ref{fig:rec_SLy4}, the peaks are located around 3250 Hz, and the tabulated version of the EoS also has the peaks at slightly lower frequencies than the hybrid version.
-The differences between the hybrid and tabulated versions of the EoS are almost negligible, with a difference between the frequency peaks of $\approx 4\%$.
-For the {\tt DD2} and {\tt LS220} EoS the mismatch is even smaller.
+The left column of the panels in both figures shows the reconstructions of the hybrid version of the EOS, whereas the right column depicts the tabulated version.
+For the case of {\tt HShen}, in Fig.~\ref{fig:rec_HShen}(a), the $f_{2,i}$ peaks are located around 2200 Hz.
+The ASD of the hybrid and tabulated version of the EOS are similar, but the tabulated one produces $f_{2,i}$ modes with a slightly lower frequency.
+Regarding {\tt SLy4}, in Fig.~\ref{fig:rec_SLy4}(a), the peaks are located around 3250 Hz, and the tabulated version of the EOS also has the peaks at slightly lower frequencies than the hybrid version.
+The differences between the hybrid and tabulated versions of the EOS are almost negligible, with a difference between the frequency peaks of $\approx 4\%$.
+For the {\tt DD2} and {\tt LS220} EOS the mismatch is even smaller.